lsto/swift-package-sbom/README.md

 A software bill of materials (SBoM) generator for Swift packages.

-Run this command to print to `stdout` a JSON representation of a [CycloneDX](https://cyclonedx.org/) SBoM for a Swift package at the provided path.
+Run this command to print
+a JSON representation of a [CycloneDX](https://cyclonedx.org/) SBoM for a Swift package at a given path.

+A software component can be described by a bill of materials at different levels of detail.
+This project currently includes the following information:

+- [x] Component records for each library and executable product, each with a list of source files.
+- [x] SHA256, SHA384, SHA512 checksums for each source file
+- [x] Information about the latest commit
+      (if the package root contains a `.git` directory)
+- [x] Component records for each resolved dependency, including information about transitive relationships

+> ⚠️ This project is under active development and isn't ready for production use.

 For more information about software bill of materials, see [this webpage](https://www.ntia.gov/sbom)